-Gain or Loss on Sale, Taxable Exchange or Other Taxable Disposition of Shares.

-Upon a sale or other taxable disposition of Shares, a U.S. holder generally will recognize capital gain or loss in an amount equal to the difference between the amount realized and the U.S. holder's adjusted tax basis in its Shares.
-Any such capital gain or loss generally will be long-term capital gain or loss if the U.S. holder's holding period for its Shares so disposed of exceeds one year.
-Long-term capital gains recognized by non-corporate U.S. holders may be eligible to be taxed at reduced rates.
+Gain or Loss on Sale, Taxable Exchange or Other Taxable Disposition of common stock.
+Upon a sale or other taxable disposition of our common stock, a U.S. holder generally will recognize capital gain or loss in an amount equal to the difference between the amount realized and the U.S. holder's adjusted tax basis in the common stock.
+Any such capital gain or loss generally will be long-term capital gain or loss if the U.S. holder's holding period for the common stock so disposed of exceeds one year.
+If the holding period requirements are not satisfied, any gain on a sale or taxable disposition of the shares would be subject to short-term capital gain treatment and would be taxed at regular ordinary income tax rates.
+Long-term capital gains recognized by non-corporate U.S. holders will be eligible to be taxed at reduced rates.
 The deductibility of capital losses is subject to limitations.

-Generally, the amount of gain or loss recognized by a U.S. holder is an amount equal to the difference between (i) the sum of the amount of cash and the fair market value of any property received in such disposition and (ii) the U.S. holder's adjusted tax basis in its Shares so disposed of.
-A U.S. holder's adjusted tax basis in its Shares generally will equal the U.S. holder's acquisition cost less, in the case of Shares, any prior distributions treated as a return of capital.
+Generally, the amount of gain or loss recognized by a U.S. holder is an amount equal to the difference between (i) the sum of the amount of cash and the fair market value of any property received in such disposition and (ii) the U.S. holder's adjusted tax basis in its common stock so disposed of.
+A U.S. holder's adjusted tax basis in its common stock generally will equal the U.S. holder's acquisition cost for the common stock or less, in the case of a share of common stock, any prior distributions treated as a return of capital.
+In the case of any shares of common stock originally acquired as part of an investment unit, the acquisition cost for the share of common stock that were part of such unit would equal an allocable portion of the acquisition cost of the unit based on the relative fair market values of the components of the unit at the time of acquisition.

 Information Reporting and Backup Withholding.
-In general, information reporting requirements may apply to distributions paid to a U.S. holder and to the proceeds of the sale or other disposition of Shares, unless the U.S. holder is an exempt recipient.
+In general, information reporting requirements may apply to dividends paid to a U.S. holder and to the proceeds of the sale or other disposition of our shares of common stock, unless the U.S. holder is an exempt recipient.
 Backup withholding may apply to such payments if the U.S. holder fails to provide a taxpayer identification number, a certification of exempt status or has been notified by the IRS that it is subject to backup withholding (and such notification has not been withdrawn).